Created: 9th January, 2025

 In navigating the complexities of VAT on school fees and bolstering financial resilience through energy management, independent schools can benefit from the expertise and support of Barker.
 Our team specialises in helping schools develop comprehensive strategies to reduce long term energy use, assess return on investment for energy efficiency measures and identify suitable funding models.
 From project inception to implementation, Barker partners with independent schools to deliver sustainable solutions that generate long-term savings in operating costs, ensuring financial security and educational excellence.

-As the spectre of VAT on school fees looms over the independent education sector amidst the backdrop of the 2024 General Election, strategic planning and proactive measures are imperative for schools to weather the financial implications effectively.
+As VAT on school fees becomes a reality for the independent education sector strategic planning and proactive measures are imperative for schools to weather the financial implications effectively.
 By leveraging estate and energy management strategies, schools can not only mitigate the impact of VAT but also enhance their financial resilience and sustainability in the long run.
 Through strong leadership, expert technical advice and a strategic approach educational institutions can navigate these challenges with confidence, ensuring continued delivery of quality education for generations to come.